How to Auto Resize Row and Column

 Advance Auto Resize Row

-Similar to AutoSizeRow, it is also possible to make the resizing of column consider the width of merged cell.
-When set to true, the width of merged cells will also be considered.
-If the merged cell has the longest content, the width of resized column will be the merged cell's width divide by the number of columns that are in merged region.
+Similar to AutoSizeRow, you can also make the resizing of columns consider the width of merged cells.
+When set to true, the width of merged cells will be taken into account.
+If the merged cell has the longest content, the width of the resized column will be the merged cell's width divided by the number of columns in the merged region.

 :path=/static-assets/excel/content-code-examples/how-to/autosize-rows-columns-advance-columns.cs